 Speak Truth

-Teachers: Bring Speak Truth to your school
+Teachers: Bring Speak Truth to Your School

 Young people care about issues affecting them and the world around them.
 Their concerns don’t always line up with the curriculum, and teachers don’t always have the time, tools, or resources to explore their students’ interests.
-Yet we know elevating youth voices is critically important not only for students’ well-being, but for their development as problem-solvers and future leaders.
+Yet we know elevating youth voices is critically important not only for students’ well-being but for their development as problem-solvers and future leaders.
 The Speak Truth model presented in this Guide offers a way to bring meaningful student-led conversations into the classroom.
 Whether you host a Speak Truth session once a quarter, once a week, or every day, you will be creating a valuable space for learning where young voices and curiosity can grow.

 Common Core College and Career Readiness Anchor Standards for Language